Into Film Clubs

 The sixth and final Festival theme will be announced in July, and will be part-curated by Into Film's Youth Advisory Council (YAC), comprised of a nationwide group of young people aged 10-18.

-Find out more about our free, annual celebration of film and education.View page
+Find out more about the Into Film Festival - our free, annual celebration of film and education for 5-19 year olds across the UK.View page

 Two teachers that regularly attend the Into Film Festival discuss how it reinforces the curriculum and why it's become a highlight of their school calendar.